 Mountaintop removal coal mining is a destructive form of extracting coal that removes hundreds of vertical feet of a mountain using heavy explosives to access thin seams of coal underneath.
 This “overburden” is then dumped directly into adjacent valleys, burying headwater streams.

 Mountaintop removal has a devastating impact on the economy, ecology and communities of Appalachia.
-To date, more than 500 mountains have been leveled, and nearly 2,000 miles of precious Appalachian headwater streams have been buried and polluted by mountaintop removal.
+To date, more than 500 mountains have been leveled, and nearly 2,000 miles of precious Appalachian headwater streams have been buried or polluted by mountaintop removal.

 Appalachian Voices is committed to promoting and protecting the mountains and communities of the Central and Southern Appalachian region.
 Here are some of the ways we are working to accomplish our vision for a better region: